Viju-DevOps/DevOps/README.md

  >[Click Here](ShellScript/hello.sh) to visit the shell script to get the database details.
 Complete the script by adding the step to backup the DB and upload the backup file to the S3 bucket **"devops--db--backup"**.

-5. Develop a Terraform script to create an EC2 instance and display its public IP address as part of the Terraform output.
+5. Develop a Terraform script to creates an S3 bucket with versioning, object-locking, and the attach bucket policy enabled and display its bucket_domain_name as part of the Terraform output.

- >Create a Terraform script that establishes an EC2 instance and includes the public IP address as part of the output.
+ >Create a Terraform script that creates an S3 bucket with versioning, object-locking, and the attach bucket policy enabled, and includes the bucket_domain_name in the output.

 6. Create a Dockerfile to facilitate the execution of a JavaScript file and  access it through a web browser.